Career Guide

 To become a game warden in Georgia, applicants must meet the Georgia Department of Natural Resources baseline standards:

-Georgia DNR game wardens cover game management areas across all 159 counties.
-Georgia wardens are fully sworn peace officers with arrest authority for wildlife and natural-resource violations statewide.
-The hiring process includes a written exam, physical agility test, oral interview, thorough background investigation, and medical/psychological evaluation.
+Georgia wardens are sworn officers whose arrest authority covers wildlife and natural-resource violations statewide under the Georgia Department of Natural Resources, Law Enforcement Division.
+The demands of game-management-area enforcement spanning all 159 counties under DNR state-law jurisdiction shape the daily routine.
+On the credential side, applicants must clear the state’s education bar — high school diploma + bachelor's preferred — before testing begins; the hiring gauntlet combines a written exam, physical agility test, oral board interview, fingerprint-based background check, and medical/psychological evaluation.
 See our full game warden requirements guide for the universal baseline that applies across all states.

 Verify with the agency: Visit the Georgia Department of Natural Resources, Law Enforcement Division for the official, current requirements before applying.